ericholscher/ericholscher.com/drafts/one-percent-for-open-source.rst

     A program called **1% for open source**: A program where Venture Capitalist's and startup companies agree to invest 1% of their funding round into the open source software that they use.

-Building a standard model for investing in open source, and a point in time where we do it, will help create more investment in our existing ecosystem.
-New software projects will also be created, because now there is a more workable sustainability model.

 I believe that this is a win/win/win for all involved:

 * **Venture Capitalists** invest in the open source ecosystem that makes companies *much cheaper to build*.
 It's also *really good marketing* for the VC firms, to show they are investing in the common tools we all rely on.
 * **Startups** invest in the tools that they use, to *ensure continued support and maintenance*, and remove risk from their future.
 It will also make *hiring developers* much easier for the companies, because developers love companies that invest in open source.
 * **Open source projects** are able to *fund project management and maintenance* that is required to make them sustainable for the long term.
 This continues the *force multiplier* that open source has given to the software industry as a whole.

 Why Venture Capital payments?
 -----------------------------

-Every party involved in a VC investment gets values from open source.
+The biggest reason is because all parties involved benefit from open source.
-I believe that everyone also gets value from the 1% for open source program, through marketing and better software over time. is a natural place to reinvest some of the money that is changing hands.
+Secondly,

-Having a concrete point in time also makes it much easier to standardize when the money should be spent.
+having a concrete point in time also makes it much easier to define when the money should be invested.
+Third,
-Since money is already changing hands during an investment, reinvesting a small portion of that money into infrastructure is an easy thing to do.
+money is already changing hands during an investment, so having 1% that money to go open source is easy to communicate.

+I also think monetary investment is required to make a real dent in this problem.
 A lot of places have things like "Open Source Fridays" and "20% time", but those programs are the first to be cut when a company has issues.
 Investing in open source as a lump sum during funding rounds makes sure the investment up front,